 Lately, my thoughts have been shifting.
 It might be the gloomy weather or the clear signs of global warming that’s affecting my mood but I’ve been thinking a lot about my role on this planet.
 I’m thinking about my footprints and how my experiences are shaping me.

 2017 has taught me so many things about people.
 We’ve been living here in San Francisco for almost three years now, isolated (physically) from family and long-term friends.
-There were days when all I wanted was to go back home.
-But being away has also given me an opportunity to internalize my thoughts instead of distracting myself with comfort.
+There are days when all I want was to go back home.
+But being away has also given me an opportunity to internalize my thoughts instead of distracting myself with the familiar comforts.

 People have to realize that they have control over their situations.
 No matter how much you help someone, if they don’t want to pick themselves up, then your efforts are useless.
 Sometimes, the best way to help a person is to allow them to struggle on their own.
 Give them space to grow and allow them to solve their own problems.

 There are people that I used to be close to that I no longer socialize with.
-In my early 20’s, I would have reacted negatively: feeling sad and betrayed.
-But now I understand that it isn’t just one person’s fault that friendships fall apart.
-You need to look at your own actions as well.
+In my early twenties, I would have reacted negatively: feeling sad and betrayed.
+But now I understand that it isn’t just a person’s fault that friendships fall apart.
+You have to look at your own actions as well.

-In a time when people value followers and likes, it’s hard to avoid wanting the same thing.
-I mean, who doesn’t like having quantifiable proof of your worth towards other people?
+At a time when people value followers and likes, it’s hard to avoid wanting the same thing.
+I mean, who doesn’t like having quantifiable proof of your self-worth?
 Admittedly, there were times when I felt disappointed in myself for not being influential enough.
 I’ve cycled through thoughts of self-doubt and insecurity.

 Is it me?
 Do people think I’m annoying?
 Am I using social media wrong?
 Am I supposed to post selfies and attach a thousand hashtags to gain people’s approval?

 The monologue keeps going.
-But once I have cycled through these thoughts, I stop myself and ask different questions.
+But once I’ve cycled through these thoughts, I stop myself and ask different questions.

 Again, with social media, it’s so easy to see people succeed without learning the full story.
 It’s so easy to forget that we only see a snippet of a person’s life.
 They might make it look easy but there’s a good chance they spent hours working on their achievement.
 Always remember that you are a unique individual with your own unique experiences.
 You are shaped by your past and have control over your present.
 Focus on your own goals and be happy for other people.